markuz449/COSC349-Assignment-1/README.md

 ## Image checking

 Nugget Watch should have a way to check what the contents of the images uploaded are, making sure that no profanity is uploaded to the site.
+This could be accomplished by setting all new images with reviews to unapproved and requiring admin approval.